MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/enabling-apis-for-dynamics-nav.md

 5. On the **API Setup** page, choose the **Integrate APIs** button.
     This will start a process of populating all the integration tables with records for all APIs.
 The process can take several minutes.

 Depending on where you want to access the APIs from, you must specify the correct endpoint.
-For more information, see [Endpoints for APIs for Microsoft Dynamics NAV](endpoints-apis-for-dynamics.md).
+For more information, see [Endpoints for APIs](endpoints-apis-for-dynamics.md).

 ## See Also
 [API Documentation (Preview)](fin-graph/index.md)